hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 ### **Ideal Cycle Time**

-Ideal Cycle time is predetermined and can represent either:
+Ideal Cycle time is predetermined, measured in milliseconds, and can represent either:

 * a fixed value for a particular asset \(Machine Type based\), or
-* a variable based on the output being created \(algorithm based\) in milliseconds
+* a variable based on the output being created \(algorithm based\)

 ![](/assets/Screen Shot 2016-08-15 at 1.38.27 PM.png)